-Inflation rates vary substantially from 2.6% in Switzerland to 43.7% in Türkiye.
+Inflation rates vary substantially from -0.4% in the Netherlands to 61.4% in Türkiye.

 How do these numbers compare historically, are they low or high?
 We see below the annual CPI for six selected countries: Switzerland, Germany, Spain, France, Italy, and Great Britain.
 The latest uptick on the right-hand side documents why inflation is gaining attention.
-Current rates of CPI are at a multi-decade high in many countries.
+Rates of CPI reached a multi-decade high in many countries.

 It is important to not just consider annual changes in the CPI.
 We must track the development of consumer prices over several years, especially because yearly rates of inflation can vary a lot.
 During the high-inflation period 1975-1985 in Great Britain, for example, the annual rate fluctuated between about 5 and 25% - with multiple ups and downs.
 Moreover, central banks like the ECB or Fed nowadays aim for less than 2% inflation on average over the medium term.

 In the figure below, we see for the time since the year 2000 what a constant 2% rate of consumer price inflation would have led to: prices would be about 55% higher today than 22 years ago.
 The actual trend in Great Britain (GBR) matches this trend very well, the Euro area (EA19) only until 2014 and Switzerland has had far lower rates of inflation.
-The latest uptick on the right-hand side brings the UK far above trend and the Euro area crossed the 2%-line.
+The latest uptick on the right-hand side brings the UK and the EU-27 far above trend.

 Some economists emphasize the core inflation.
 This is the CPI without food or energy prices (see background).
 Given the sharp increase in food and energy prices, the core inflation rate is much lower.
-For the Euro area, it currently stands at 5.3 percent.
+For the EU-27, it currently stands at 4.8 percent.

-In Switzerland, the latest data show that 60% of items in the LIK (consumer price index) have increased by 2% or more within a year and 34% increased by 5% or more.
+In Switzerland, the latest data show that 61% of items in the LIK (consumer price index) have increased by 2% or more within a year and about 33% increased by 5% or more.